 To prepare the soil, first wait until the soil is ready to work.
 If the soil is too wet, clay will pack into hard clods.
 To check the soil, squeeze a handful into a ball, then press on it.
 If it crumbles, the soil is ready.
 If the soil dents like modeling clay, it is too wet to till.
 If the soil is too dry, it will shatter into dust, then turn to mud when it is watered.
 Water dry soil and let it soak in for a day or two.
 Then spread the required soil amendments over the soil.
-I recommend an inch of sandy loam and two or three inches of compost.
+I recommend two inches of sandy loam and two or three inches of compost.
 Also, spread ten pounds of a 10-10-10 fertilizer and three pounds of prilled lime for every 100 square feet of garden.
 Do not till the soil into dust, but leave marble to golf ball sized lumps.
 For more information, see the webpage Improving Soil.

 Raised beds provide better drainage and aeration.
 They also reduce bending and stretching.
 The beds should be narrow enough so the center can be reached from the walkways.
 A four feet wide bed with a one foot wide walkway works well.
-I dig a walkway with a square point shovel every five feet and mound up the soil in the four foot wide beds in between.
+For raised beds without boards, I dig a walkway with a square point shovel every five feet and mound up the soil in the four foot wide beds in between.
 Even better, build four foot wide beds with 2X12's, and make the walkways wide enough for a mower.
 Make sure the wood preservative used is non-toxic.
 Do not use railroad ties.
 Raised beds can be built even taller, so the garden can be tended from a wheelchair.

 Raised Bed with 2" X 12" Boards